Ask the Life Insurance Expert

 Contact your dad's auto or home insurance agent.
 People often use the same company for all their insurance needs, so it's possible your dad purchased the life insurance policy through one of those agents.

-You can check with MIB Group's policy locator service, but be aware that its database stretches back only to 1996, and it does not track all types of life insurance.
+You can check with fee-based MIB life insurance policy locator service, but be aware its database stretches back only to 1996, and it does not track all types of life insurance.

 FindYourPolicy.com provides a service that lets people store their policy information so beneficiaries can find it.
 Policyholders can register the name of their life insurance company for free along with their full name, date of birth and the last four digits of their Social Security number.
 The names of beneficiaries and the amount of life insurance are not included, but the name of the life insurance company gives you a place to call to ask about the policy.
 There is a fee for searching the database.